Cemitério de Perus

 During the period of the military dictatorship (1964-1985), the cemetery was used for the burial of people killed by the regime's security forces.
 Remains of 1,049 disappeared people were thrown into the cemetery's clandestine mass grave.
 They remained there until 1990, when the grave was opened and investigated by order of Mayor Luiza Erundina.

 In 1993 a memorial in honor of the victims was opened in the cemetery.
+In 2025, the Brazilian government issued an apology over the clandestine burials of victims of the military dictatorship.